bitlap/intellij-sbt-dependency-analyzer/README.md

 **NOTE**: ***The plugin depends on `addDependencyTreePlugin` in `plugins.sbt` file.***

 ## How to start
+- Must put `addDependencyTreePlugin` into `plugins.sbt` file.

-If both the Gradle and SBT plugins are enabled in the environment, two analysis buttons will appear.
+- If both the Gradle and SBT plugins are enabled in the environment, two analysis buttons will appear.
 Please try the latter one.
 (Generally speaking)
+- The plugin currently has no depth limit, pay attention to memory.

 **Entry point one**